Where State Laws Stand

-* States where language goes beyond just marriage and affects other legal relationships, such as civil unions or domestic partnerships
+States where language goes beyond just marriage and affects other legal relationships, such as civil unions or domestic partnerships

 ** This list includes states with laws or statutes that prohibit marriage.
-The list includes all states with constitutional amendments that prohibit marriage or relationship recognition for same-sex couples (and Hawaii), with the exception of Nevada, Nebraska, and Oregon.
+The list includes all states with constitutional amendments that prohibit marriage or relationship recognition for same-sex couples, with the exception of Nevada, Nebraska, and Oregon.